erl7902/interstitials/README.md

 ----------------
  Leverages selenium-test.py and hough-transform.py
  ```
- interstitials.py [sitelist] [opt]
+ interstitials.py list [--s]
  ```
  Takes in the list of sites - see list.txt for example
- Add a third argument (can be anything) to skip the selenium crawl
+ Add the optional --s flag to skip crawling the sites
  Goes through, runs selenium-test, then feeds results into hough-transform
+ Currently just returns lines, will update to return yes/no for each site

 selenium-test.py
 ----------------